-Lurenne graduated from Boston University with a B.A. in Political Science and joined the VLP as a Bilingual Intake Specialist, where she seeks to gain experience in different areas of law to aid underserved communities.
-Before joining the VLP, Lurenne worked at the Boston Court Service Center, where she helped individuals complete documents for their cases and navigate the court system.
-Lurenne is also passionate about teaching, previously working as a Tutor for Ringle and currently working part-time as a Course Teacher for Elite Open School.
-Lurenne enjoys reading in quiet cafés and traveling with family and close friends in her spare time.
+Lurenne joined VLP as a Bilingual Intake Specialist, seeking to gain experience in different areas of law to aid underserved communities.
+She graduated from Boston University with a B.A. in Political Science.
+Before joining VLP, Lurenne worked at the Boston Court Service Center, where she helped individuals complete documents for their cases and navigate the court system.
+Lurenne is also passionate about teaching, previously working as a tutor for Ringle and working part-time as a Course Teacher for Elite Open School.
+Lurenne enjoys reading in quiet cafes and traveling with family and close friends in her spare time.

-Aidelena worked as a case manager/housing specialist for eight years at Pine Street Inn and Vinfen corps, where she helped clients navigate housing issues.
-She is excited to work with VLP, mainly because the pandemic has disenfranchised so many people, and Aidelena wants to provide as much support as possible to those in need.
+Aidelena worked as a case manager/housing specialist for eight years at Pine Street Inn and Vinfen Corps, where she helped clients navigate housing issues.
+She is excited to work with VLP, mainly because the pandemic has disenfranchised many people, and Aidelena wants to provide as much support as possible to those in need.